EvanHahn/EvanSpec/README.md

 EvanSpec: simple unit tests for C++
 ===================================

 EvanSpec aims to be a really simple unit testing framework for C++.
+It has one function, called `eassert`.

 The goals for EvanSpec were as follows: